 The Centre for Social Policy Studies at University of Ghana recently engaged members of the University community in a seminar on the Topic: "Tight Tax Net, Loose Safety Net: Taxation and Social Protection in Accra's Informal Economy" on Thursday, 23rd March 2023.
-The team from Centre for Social Policy Studies of the University of Ghana discussed their published findings about taxation and social protection in relation to the informal economy which was said to be widespread, but had little empirical evidence to support its existence.
-They used new and representative data on informal workers in Accra, Ghana, to elucidate a policy brief which sought to provide empirical answers to two key topics namely: the extent of benefits to informal workers in Accra from social protection schemes and COVID-19 relief programmes AND extent of tax burdens on informal workers in Accra, to make additional contributions through taxes or payments into social protection schemes.
+The team from Centre for Social Policy Studies of the University of Ghana discussed their published findings about taxation and social protection in relation to the informal economy, which was said to be widespread, but had little empirical evidence to support its existence.
+They used new and representative data on informal workers in Accra, Ghana, to elucidate a policy brief which sought to provide empirical answers to two key topics.
+Namely: they researched the extent of benefits to informal workers in Accra from social protection schemes and COVID-19 relief programmes and the extent of tax burdens on informal workers in Accra.